Shadow Visitor (“I haunt” Series)

 “How do you know?”

-“Baby, what’s got into you?”
+“Oh, baby.
+What’s got into you?”

 Damian grabbed my hand.
-I held him tight, and he held me tighter.
+I held him tight.
+And he held me tighter.

 “Dear me, baby, don’t sob!
 She can’t see us.
 The shades are pretty opaque.”

-“Mrs. Penesh, who else?
+“Mrs. Penesh.
+Who else?
 Let’s feign indifference.
 If we don’t make a fuss, she’ll get bored and retreat to her den.”

-“The blasting TV muffled the tinkles.”
+“Hush, Damian.
+The blasting TV muffled the tinkles.”

-“Laura, I’m scared.”
+“Laura.
+I’m scared.”

 “Don’t shout.
-Any commotion inside will keep her vigilant and more curious.
+Any commotion inside will keep her vigilant.
+And more curious.
 Do you want to welcome the New Year with the hag hanging outside?”

 “Shh!
 Let’s slink in the grand room,” I said.
 “Our Snow Queen’s palace, remember?”

 “A chill in my chest.
-Here, feel my icicle heart!
+Here, feel my icicle heart.
 I want Mama.”

 “Now she’s dancing with Dad.
 If only they knew…” Damian broke into whimpering.

 “Mrs. Penesh will fall off her feet for such lack of sleep.
-Tonight, she made a fool of herself, and tomorrow we’ll laugh off her vaudeville act.”
+Tonight, she made a fool of herself.
+And tomorrow, we’ll laugh off her vaudeville act.”

 The shadow

 As though hearing my inner derision, the darn apparition set itself in fidgety motion.
 My brother and I solidified the embrace.
-Our bodies formed a rock on the sofa, defying the stately sentinels’ mission.
+Our bodies formed a rock on the sofa, defying the room sentinels’ mission.

 Stuck to the horror screen on the right, the shadow glided mid-ward.
 God!
 Damian’s terror wailed to my turbulent entrails.
 How dense, how strong a rock got?

-Brow to brow, we prayed—Our Father, who art in heaven…
+Brow to brow, we prayed.
+“Our Father, who art in heaven…”

 The voice